JGN1/ewd-api-labs-2023/README.md

     ).then((res) => res.json());
 };
 ~~~
-The following screenshot from my Chrome DevTool shows the JWT Bearer_token in Local Storage
+The following screenshot from my Chrome DevTools shows the JWT Bearer_token in Local Storage

 ![][image20]